-To perform backup/restoring actions on DB we suggest to run Oracle in-build tool – RMAN.
-Please follow below commands:RMAN backup:
+To perform backup/restore operations on DB we suggest running the Oracle in-build tool – RMAN.
+Run the following commands:RMAN backup:

 RMAN > backup database;RMAN restoring: